Édouard Philippe

-Édouard Charles Philippe ([edwaʁ ʃaʁl(ə) filip]; born 28 November 1970) is a French politician serving as Mayor of Le Havre since 2020, previously holding the office from 2010 to 2017.
+Édouard Charles Philippe ([edwaʁ ʃaʁl(ə) filip]; born 28 November 1970) is a French politician serving as mayor of Le Havre since 2020, previously holding the office from 2010 to 2017.
 He was Prime Minister of France from 15 May 2017 to 3 July 2020 under President Emmanuel Macron.

 A lawyer by occupation, Philippe is a former member of the Union for a Popular Movement (UMP), which later became The Republicans (LR).
-He served as a member of the National Assembly from 2012 to 2017, representing the seventh constituency of Seine-Maritime.
-After being elected to the presidency on 7 May 2017, Macron appointed him Prime Minister of France.
-Philippe subsequently named his government on 17 May.
+He served as a member of the National Assembly from 2012 to 2017, representing Seine-Maritime's 7th constituency.
+After being elected to the presidency on 7 May 2017, Macron appointed him Prime Minister.
+Philippe subsequently appointed his government on 17 May.
 He was succeeded by Jean Castex before his reelection to the mayorship in Le Havre.

+As prime minister, Philippe led the centrist LREM–MoDem coalition into the 2017 French legislative election which returned his government with a sizeable majority in the National Assembly.
+In 2021, a year after the end of his premiership, Philippe founded the centre-right Horizons party, which then became part of the governing Ensemble coalition in the context of the 2022 legislative election.

+During his time in office, Philippe oversaw the passage of a package of labour law and taxation system reforms as part of Macron's self-proclaimed "pro-business" agenda.
+He also led the controversial police response to the yellow vests crisis starting in late 2018, and later became a prominent figure in leading its early response to the COVID-19 pandemic in France, implementing a 55-day national lockdown starting on 17 March 2020.
+He resigned as prime minister on 3 July 2020, shortly after the second round of the 2020 French municipal elections.

+On 3 September 2024, Philippe announced his candidacy for the 2027 French presidential election.